 Most reflux patients are well treated by medication.
-Many patients choose not to continue with long term drug treatment in light of the possible link between long term use, osteoporosis and increased fracture rates.
+Many patients choose not to continue with long term drug treatment in light of the possible link between long term use, osteoporosis, gastric cancer and increased fracture rates.

 Other patients however develop breakthrough symptoms despite maximal medical therapy.